-THE MANITOU CLIFF DWELLINGS ARE COMPRISED OF ANASAZI RUINS THAT DATE BACK 800 TO 1000 YEARS OLD.
+THE MANITOU CLIFF DWELLINGS ARE COMPRISED OF ANCESTRAL PUEBLOAN RUINS THAT DATE BACK 800 TO 1000 YEARS OLD.

 RELOCATING THE CLIFF DWELLINGS

-The 40 room site was originally located in McElmo Canyon, which is in the southwest corner of Colorado near Mesa Verde and Dolores.
+The 40 room site was originally located near McElmo Canyon, which is in the southwest corner of Colorado near Mesa Verde and Dolores.
 The process of relocating these cliff dwellings began in 1904 and was completed in 1907 when the preserve was opened to the public.
 Virginia McClurg, the original founder of the Colorado Cliff Dwellers Association, hired William Crosby and the Manitou Cliff Dwellings Ruins Company to begin this process.
-They wanted to preserve and protect these dwellings from looters and relic pot-hunters.
+They wanted to preserve and protect the Ancestral Puebloan architecture from looters and relic pot-hunters.

-Their company spent many months mapping out the dwellings in McElmo Canyon.
+Their company spent many months mapping out the dwellings in and around Mesa Verde and McElmo Canyon.
 Prior to the 1906 Antiquities Act, the Federal Government did not get involved in protecting these historic sites.
 Virginia McClurg wanted to change this.
-She and Crosby’s company therefore began a preservation project and acquired the rights to move a portion of the dwellings from McElmo Canyon to Phantom Canyon, later to be renamed Cliff Canyon, here in Manitou Springs.
+She and Crosby’s company therefore began a preservation project and acquired the rights to move a portion of the dwellings from the McElmo Canyon area to Phantom Canyon, later to be renamed Cliff Canyon, here in Manitou Springs.

-Over a several year period, the ruins from McElmo Canyon were collected, packaged, and finally moved by oxen out of McElmo Canyon to Dolores, Colorado.
+Over a several year period, the stones were collected, packaged, and finally moved by oxen to Dolores, Colorado.
 There, they were loaded and shipped by railroad to Colorado Springs, and finally brought to Cliff Canyon by horse and wagon.
-Crosby’s men then faithfully reassembled the dwellings in dimension and appearance to those in the four corners region, instead they used a concrete mortar in 1907 as opposed to the adobe mud/clay mortar the Anasazi used.
-This allows individuals to walk inside and tour through our dwellings.
+Crosby’s men then faithfully reassembled the dwellings in dimension and appearance to those in the four corners region, instead they used a concrete mortar in 1907 as opposed to the adobe mud/clay mortar the cliff dwellers used.
+This preservation process allows individuals to walk inside and tour through our dwellings.
 The Manitou Cliff Dwellings is a preserve of these ancient dwellings, here to protect them for future generations to visit.

 The creation of the Manitou Cliff Dwellings Museum and Preserve was the vision of Virginia McClurg and Harold Ashenhurst.
-It was undertaken to create a museum that preserves and protects the fine stonework architecture of the Southwestern Indians, which at that time, were unprotected from vandals and artifact hunters.
-The impact of these careless people threatened to wipe out the great architectural achievements of the Anasazi Indians.
+It was undertaken to create a museum that preserves and protects the fine stonework architecture of the cliff dwellers, which at that time, were unprotected from vandals and artifact hunters.
+The impact of these careless people threatened to wipe out the great architectural achievements of the Ancestral Puebloans.
 In 1907, our preserve was acknowledged by Dr. E. L. Hewett, Director of American Archaeology and father of the Antiquities Act, for its detail of workmanship and educational purpose.